milagroscapriotti/milagroscapriotti/README.md

 ### Hi there 👋

 I'm Milagros Capriotti, a data science student with a strong background in statistics and a passion for artificial intelligence.
+I work as a data analyst in the fashion industry.
 Welcome to my GitHub profile!

 ### About me
 📚 Currently studying data science, with a focus on statistics and AI.